 And the closest thing to heaven is to rock and roll ...'

-I was pregnant with my first-born at the time; ducking and diving between Sunset Blvd and the shadowy confines of Fleet Street, covering the biggest rock tours on the planet for the Daily Mail.
+I was pregnant with my first-born at the time; ducking and diving between Sunset Boulevard and Fleet Street, covering the biggest rock tours for the Daily Mail.
 I would have sold my soul for Roddy Frame.
-We all would.
-He got us.

-So is the inexorable passage of time eased any by life's soundtrack?
-I have always believed so.
-Keep listening, kids, the past is yet to come.
-Yet it can't all dangle from nostalgia, can it.
-Music must keep tiger-feeting on.
-It can nod to the old guys, pay a little homage, and must certainly immerse itself in influences - for inspiration is what it's all about.
-But it must, must do its own thing.
-It must invent as well as re-invent.
-It has got to keep laying its neck on the line, keep putting it out there.
-If you're any good, the establishment and even your own fans will be suspicious of you.
-Nobody loves a winner, until they know how.
+Is the passage of time eased by life's soundtrack?
+I've always thought so.
+Keep listening, kids.
+The past is yet to come.
+Though it can't all dangle from nostalgia, can it.
+Music must keep reinventing itself.
+It can nod to the old guys, pay homage and immerse itself in influences.
+But it must also do its own thing.
+It has to keep sticking its neck on the line, keep putting it out there.
+If you're any good, both the establishment and your own fans will be suspicious.

-I don't want to sound jaded, but very little stops me in my tracks these days.
+Very little stops me in my tracks these days.
 I've heard it all before.
-And yet.
-Every now and then, I have to stop the car, get out for a few moments, take a jig down the freeway, hurl my hat, let down my hair, have a swig.
-Guess what did this today?
-Daytona Lights did.
+Every now and then, I have to stop the car, maybe get out for a minute, do a jig, hurl my hat, let down my hair, have a swig.
+Guess what did this today: Daytona Lights.

-I've raved about them before, with good reason.
-I make no secret of the fact that I've known their guitarist Louis Souyave since he was twelve.
-What a thrill it is to hear the irresistible music that he and his band mates are making now.
-So go, spend a little money on their brand-new five-track EP 'Old-Fashioned Love'.
-Immerse yourself in its spunky, necessary heart-throb beatiness.
-Its jangly attitude and cheek, its echoey Brian Wilson lilts, its le Bon-ness, its Rhodes-and-Taylor cockiness.
-Its rhythm, its blues, its light and shade, its sparks and chimes and don't-know-who-you-are.
+I've raved about them before.
+Full disclosure, I've known their guitarist Louis Souyave since he was twelve.
+What a thrill to hear the great music that he and his band mates are making now.
+Go, spend a little money on their brand-new five-track EP 'Old-Fashioned Love'.
+Get into that throb, its jangly attitude, its lilts, its le Bon-ness, its cockiness.
 Get this.
-Drown yourself in its harmonies and hooky choruses and indie-pop energy.
+Drown yourself in its harmonies and choruses and indie-pop energy.
 Be thrilled that people can still do this.

 I booked my August ticket to Ibiza today, by the way.
-If they're not playing this in the clubs, I'm heading for the Midnight Beach, me.
-It's what I do.
-X
+If they're not playing this in the clubs by the time I land, I'm heading for the Midnight Beach.